 Passed in August 1867, the Disraeli’s Electoral Reform Bill gave the vote to 938,427 working men increasing the electoral roll by 88%, though some householders, most agricultural labourers, and of course women were still excluded.

-Despite the fact that even after the Reform Bill only 2 in 7 adults were eligible to vote Disraeli had made Britain a democracy of the people and not just of the privileged few.
+Still only 2 in 7 adults were eligible to vote but Disraeli had made Britain a democracy of the people and not just of the privileged few.

 Discord within the Conservative Party caused during the debate over the Reform Act eased as Disraeli received widespread acclaim in the press and across the political spectrum for his determination and vision, though not from Gladstone who had seen his own plans gazumped in what he believed an act of outrageous and self-aggrandising chutzpah typical of the man.

-Disraeli had taken responsibility for the passage of the Reform Act not only because it was his policy but also as a result of the Earl of Derby having to operate from the House of Lords and also because of his gout that often saw him absent from proceedings.
+Disraeli had taken responsibility for the passage of the Reform Act not only because it was his policy, but as a result of the Earl of Derby having to operate from the House of Lords and also because of the gout that often saw him absent from proceedings.
 Indeed, his ill-health was to become so severe that by early 1868 he was effectively housebound and increasingly incapable of discharging his duties as Prime Minister.

-In February, he wrote to the Queen tendering his resignation as Prime Minister and recommending that Benjamin Disraeli replace him.
-Queen Victoria wrote to her eldest daughter in Germany: “Mr Disraeli Prime Minister!
+In February, he wrote to the Queen to resign as Prime Minister recommending that Benjamin Disraeli replace him.
+A delighted Queen wrote to her eldest daughter in Germany: “Mr Disraeli Prime Minister!
 A proud thing for a man risen from the people to obtain.”

 William Gladstone thought otherwise and dwelt instead upon exactly what magic elixir he had concocted to obtain first the Chancellorship and then the Premiership ahead of him?
 He returned to Hawarden to chop down trees.